PrincetonUniversity/historic_state_legislative_election_results/README.md

 Idaho
 Maryland
 New Hampshire
-New Jersey (New Jersey 2013, 2015, 2017 elections are included in this dataset)
+New Jersey (New Jersey 2013, 2015, 2017 elections are included in this dataset.
+The incumbency information may be unreliable for these races.)
 North Dakota
 South Dakota
 Vermont